Media planning: Unmeasured media planning

 Prior to having historical and current data for new media options, many of the conventional planner's tools are stymied.
 FCB devised an algorithm and software to indirectly measure these new potential media by comparing their planned target demographics, comparing these to their 150 topic placements.
 Their "Umpire" program measured using a "delta square" - the lower the better.

+International media planning

+International media planning is a specialized area of media planning that addresses the unique needs and challenges of developing a cohesive media strategy for multiple countries or markets.
+It requires a delicate balance between global brand consistency and local market relevance.
+While a central headquarters typically sets the overall brand and marketing goals, local market teams provide crucial insights into cultural nuances, audience behaviors, and media consumption habits.
+The coordination of budgets, marketing goals, and media needs across all local markets is a complex process.
+The goal is to ensure a consistent brand message and aligned marketing principles while allowing for the necessary flexibility to adapt to local market conditions.

+Planning media across multiple international markets presents several challenges: